shawnclovie/cocos2dx-LuaProxy/README.md

 ##For cocos2d-x 3.0 alpha#
 I'm working on port LuaProxy to 3.0, I'll remove some unused function.
+The biggest change is rename "CCBProxy" to "LuaProxy", I've no idea about cocos2d-x 2.1.4's CCBProxy.

 ##For cocos2d-x 2.1.4#
 Don't add tolua_extensions_ccb_open(lua_State) to AppDelegate.cpp.